Digital-Preservation-Finland/siptools-workshop-2019/exercises/exercise-7-scripts-and-integration.rst

 5 - How do you manage the SIPs?
 Where and how do you keep track of what has been ingested into the digital preservation system and when?

 6 - Do you have advanced needs (e.g. structural metadata, provenance information) that are not supported by the pre-ingest tool?

+7 - Do you feel that you have enough know-how to use the pre-ingest tool?
+What kind of information are you missing?